eshitakundu/Data-Entry-Robotic-Process-Automation-Challenge/README.md

 ### 4. Screenshot Capture

 - The **Screenshot.xaml** workflow captures a screenshot after data entry and form submission, showing the completion state.
-- The screenshot is saved in the `output` folder for record-keeping or validation purposes.
+- The screenshot is saved in the `output_screenshot` folder for record-keeping or validation purposes.

 ### Running the Automation

 - **Run Main.xaml**: The **Main.xaml** file orchestrates all workflows in sequence:
-  - It begins with the folder creation workflow to set up the `input` and `output` folders.
+  - It begins with the folder creation workflow to set up the `input_excel` and `output_screenshot` folders.
   - Proceeds to the data entry workflow, where the Excel file is downloaded, and data is entered.
-  - Ends with the screenshot capture workflow to save a confirmation screenshot in the `output` folder.
+  - Ends with the screenshot capture workflow to save a confirmation screenshot in the `output_screenshot` folder.

 ## Requirements